devjosh12/discuss/discuss/plugins/VerifiedPlus/README.md

-# Karma Skill Level #
+# Verified Plusl #

 ### About ###
-Final Fantasy like skill level system, where you can set different skills
-assigned to roles which you can spend Karma to "level up", cost determined by simple polynominal formula with level variable.
+Class and tool tip for verified users

 ### Sponsor ###
-Special thanks to Fernando Blanco from Meraki Academy for making this happen.
+Special thanks to forumias.com for making this happen.

 ### Tested on ###
 2.1